bunkerity/bunkerweb/README.md

 Setting to 0 means "infinite" body size.

 *SERVER_NAME*
 Values : <first name> <second name> ...
 Default value : www.bunkerity.com
 Sets the host names of the webserver.
 This is the names used by your clients.
-Usefull when used with AUTO_LETSENCRYPT=yes and/or DISABLE_DEFAULT_SERVER=yes.
+Useful when used with AUTO_LETSENCRYPT=yes and/or DISABLE_DEFAULT_SERVER=yes.

 ### HTTPS
 *AUTO_LETS_ENCRYPT*